parade-events/blog/_posts/2019-08-27-free-rebeccas.markdown

 permalink: /free-rebeccas/

 ---

+**NOTE: Thank you all for entering!
+This contest is now OVER.
+Be sure to follow us on instagram [@paradeapp](https://www.instagram.com/paradeapp) for more giveaways.**

 > If you're like us, you eat at [Rebecca's Cafe](http://rebeccascafe.com) almost every day.
 Join Parade, and let us
 > buy your lunch for a month!